DomBurf/svnpostcommithook/README.md

  - the repository name / path
  - the revision number

-2. To use the app as a scheduled task: Copy the file to any desired location on your SVN server and create a scheduled task that will will execute it.
+2. To use the app as a scheduled task: Copy the file to any desired location on your SVN server and create a scheduled task that will execute it.
 You will need to pass the following arguments to it.
  - the repository name / path
  - empty string (by leaving the revision number empty the application will determine the last revision number by querying SVN)